apache/storm/external/storm-solr/README.md

                 .setMultiValueFieldToken("%").build();
 ```

+##Working with Kerberized Solr
+If your topology is going to interact with kerberized Solr, your bolts/states need to be authenticated by Solr Server.
+We can enable
+authentication by distributing keytabs for solr user on all worker hosts.
+We can configure the solr bolt to use keytabs by setting
+SolrConfig.enableKerberos config property.

+On worker hosts the bolt/trident-state code will use the keytab file with principal provided in the jaas config to authenticate with
+Solr.
+You need to specify a Kerberos principal for the client and a corresponding keytab in the JAAS client configuration file.
+Also make sure the provided principal is configured with required permissions to access solr collections.

+Here’s an example JAAS config:

+`SolrJClient {
+  com.sun.security.auth.module.Krb5LoginModule required
+  useKeyTab=true
+  keyTab="/keytabs/solr.keytab"
+  storeKey=true
+  useTicketCache=true
+  debug=true
+  principal="solrclient@EXAMPLE.COM";
+};
+`

 # Build And Run Bundled Examples
 To be able to run the examples you must first build the java code in the package `storm-solr`,
 and then generate an uber jar with all the dependencies.